Categories

 Silver SABRE Awards

-One silver category selection included with basic entry.
-Each additional category costs $100 each.
+Silver SABRE category selections cost $125 plus the basic entry fee ($525).
+The first Silver category selection is included with basic entry.
+Each additional Silver category costs $125 each.

 Silver SABRE Awards